srct/whats-open/README.md

 ###To Do###
 * Get all restaurants displaying correct open times on the page.
 AKA. make extensive tests.
-* Add a Typeahead search box at the top to quickly filter out restaurants.
 * Sort by location view
 * Get a decent UI
 * Get a usable admin interface UI, currently it is very confusing to add a